Registration Deadlines (see registration directions below)

 About the Internship Notation Program (INP)

-The Internship Notation Program is Dickinson's official way of recognizing an internship.
+The Internship Notation Program is Dickinson's official program for recognizing an internship.
 The program runs in the fall, spring, or summer terms.
-While enrolled in the INP, students attend their internships and complete reflective assignments throughout the experience.
+While enrolled in the INP, students attend their internships and complete a reflective curriculum throughout the experience.
 All program components are submitted online.

-After successfully completing the INP while interning, the internship site name will become part of the student’s academic record and appear on the transcript as course number INTR 7xx.
+After successfully completing the INP while interning, the internship is included on the student's transcript as course number INTR 7xx with a "PA" grade.

 - Internships must be at least 8 weeks and 80 hours in length and occur during an academic semester or summer. *Note: If adjustments or accommodations are needed as a result of COVID-19, INP staff will work with each student individually.
 Remote internships are encouraged.

 - Open to active, matriculated Dickinson students in any year or major.

-- Must be pre-professional work experiences that enhance your knowledge about an industry or organization.
+- Must be pre-professional, closely supervised work experiences that enhance your knowledge about an industry or organization.

-- Internships must be registered by the deadlines listed above, unless otherwise negotiated with the Director of Internship Programs.
+- Internships must be registered by the deadlines listed above, unless otherwise negotiated with the Dean of Internships.

 * For more details, please review the Internship Notation Program Policies.

 Benefits of the Internship Notation Program